Kayak Outriggers “Do It Yourself” at Home Guide

 However, it’s not just fishing that an outrigger can be useful for.
-If you plan to fish in choppy conditions or the open ocean, having an outrigger system on your yak can help to prevent you from tipping over.
+If you plan to fish in rough conditions or the open ocean, having an outrigger system on your yak can help to prevent you from tipping over.

-With the additional flotation system set out on either side of your yak, it can mimic the stability benefits of a wider yak.
+With the additional flotation system set out on either side of your yak, it can mimic the stability of a wider yak.

 Extra stability can also be helpful if you’re new to paddling, as it can give you the reassurance that you’re not going to flip out.

 Outriggers are essentially floats - often cylindrical in shape - that are usually attached to poles, which are then attached to either side of your yak.